777uliahshafar/rpsstatistik/README.md

 # SIMART TEMPLATE

 This template was created using article class in 10/11/2020.
 The purpose of this template is to create fabolous article.
 With the help of helpers4ht, the configuration of this template can turn the compilation to HTML.
-In case we need to create word file, we can easily copy text from html file.
+In case we need to create word file, we can easily copy text from html file or open html file with Microsoft word.

 ## Change compiler engine